root-project/root/README/ReleaseNotes/v604/index.md

 ### Build system

 - Added build option builtin_openssl to build OpenSSL internally.
 This is specially needed for the lastest Mac OSX (El Capitan)
+- Fix configuration of threading in LLVM.
+- Fix issue with inconsistent visibility [ROOT-7896]

 ### GL